Attacks on the United States (1900–1945): Occupation of Nicaragua (August 1912–1916)

 The Battle of Masaya on September 19, 1912, was an engagement during the first U.S. occupation of Nicaragua, fought between U.S. Marines and sailors, led by General Smedley Butler and Nicaraguan rebels, led by Benjamín Zeledón.
-The United States government sent an expedition of 400 U.S. Marines and sailors, plus "a pair of Colts and 3-inch guns, to seize the city of Granada, Nicaragua from rebel forced.
+The United States government sent an expedition of 400 U.S. Marines and sailors, plus "a pair of Colts and 3-inch guns", to seize the city of Granada, Nicaragua from rebel forces.
 Traveling by train, Butler's forces reached the outskirts of Masaya, where they were threatened by rebels atop the hills of Coyotepe and Barranca.
 The Americans negotiated with Zeledón for safe passage past the two imposing hills.
 On September 19, the Americans continued their journey into the city of Masaya, with Butler, "legs dangling," sitting at the front of the train on a flatcar placed in front of the engine.
 The train had nearly gotten through the town, when, at Nindiri Station, the Americans were confronted by two mounted Nicaraguans.
 These two men, possibly drunk, opened fire with pistols, striking Corporal J. J. Bourne, who was next to Butler, in the finger.
 Butler had the train stopped, so a corpsman could be summoned to aid Bourne.
 Before long, snipers in the houses on both sides of the railroad track and 150 "armed horsemen" began shooting at the American forces.
 The American forces then returned fire.
 The most intense period of fighting lasted five minutes, "then [the firing] gradually died out."
 During the battle, six Americans were wounded and three others were captured by the rebels.